carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 You can re-run this command at any time to update to the most recent version of Conda.

-> ## Avoid installing packages into your `base` Conda environment
->
-> It is a "best practice" to avoid installing additional packages into your `base` software
-> environment.
-Additional packages needed for a new project should always be installed into a
-> newly created Conda environment.
-You will see how to create new environments and install
-> packages in the next episode.
-{: .callout}

 > ## Verifying your Conda installation
 >
 > Confirm that you have installed Conda correctly on your machine.
 What is the version number?